Introduction to Permaculture

 the egg of life; that quantity of life which cannot be created

-or destroyed, but from within which all things that live are expressed.
+or destroyed, but from within which all things that live

-Australian and American aboriginal peoples.
+the Earth-shaper of Australian and American aboriginal peoples.

 Within the body of the Serpent is contained

-the tree of life, which itself expresses the general pattern of
+the tree of life, which itself expresses the general pattern

-and wind.
+rain, sunlight and wind.
 Elemental forces and flows, shown

 the sun, and the matter of the universe; the materials from

 which life on earth is formed.

 rainbow snake symbol is trademarked by Bill Mollison.
 Artist: